MashaNaslidnyk/mashanaslidnyk.github.io/_pages/about.md

 My research interests lie broadly in the topics in Gaussian processes and kernel methods; at present, I am focussed on robust inference in conditional probability models.

-I will happily respond to "Masha", but if you'd like to pronounce my last name, it's nah-sleed-nyk, "y" as in "six".
+I will happily respond to "Masha", but if you'd like to pronounce my last name, it's nah-sleed-nyk.